-The Home Learning Service DSL and the company wide safeguarding lead(s) keep separate written records of decisions made in relation to allegations against staff.
+The Head of National Online School and the Head of Safeguarding keeps a separate written record of decisions made in relation to allegations against staff.
 These are stored confidentially and will include a comprehensive chronology of the allegation, how the matter was followed up and resolved and notes of any action taken, and decisions reached (and justification for these), both formal and informal.
-If an allegation or concern is not found to have been 'malicious', Human Resources will retain the records of the case on the individual's confidential personnel file and provide a copy to the individual.
+If an allegation or concern is not found to have been 'malicious', the People Team will retain the records of the case on the individual's confidential personnel file and provide a copy to the individual.
 TCES Group will retain these records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.